AlexanderMilner/AlexanderMilner.github.io/_projects/rotatematrices.md

 \end{pmatrix}$$
 where $$a$$,$$b$$,$$c$$ and $$d$$ can be any numbers.
 We can notice that the first 3 rows of $$\rho$$ will never be linearly independent no matter how we rotate them and thus the determinant will always be zero.

 Having seen these different examples, it might not even seem like there would be an exact condition on when a matrix can be unlocked?
 Surprisingly, there is - we just need the help of a little bit of algebraic geometry and graph theory (although for the proofs and the nitty gritty details see [this write-up](/assets/pdf/Unlocking_Matrices.pdf)).
+The original construction comes from {% cite KS_2004 %}.